-Funded by the Financé par le gouvernement du Canada of Canada
+Funded by the Financé par le Government gouvernement of Canada du Canada Canadä

 MESSAGE TO TEACHERS

 This education guide is meant to be used by newcomer students on the path to citizenship.
 It can also be used by any student wishing to learn more about Canada, or in any history or social studies classroom.